42 Days of Darkness

-42 Days of Darkness (42 días en la oscuridad) is a six-part Chilean television series that premiered on Netflix on May 11, 2022.
-This Chilean crime thriller, directed by Gaspar Antillo and Claudia Huaiquimilla, is partially based on the true story of the disappearance in 2010 of Viviana Haeger depicted by Aline Küppenheim and on the search for answers undertaken by her sister, Cecilia, played by Claudia Di Girólamo.
+42 Days of Darkness (42 días en la oscuridad) is a six-part Chilean crime thriller television series that premiered on Netflix on May 11, 2022.
+Directed by Gaspar Antillo and Claudia Huaiquimilla, the series is partially based on the true story of the disappearance of Viviana Haeger in 2010, which is depicted by Aline Küppenheim, and on the search for answers undertaken by her sister Cecilia, played by Claudia Di Girolamo.

 Background

 The series is based on the disappearance of Viviana Haeger on June 29, 2010, in Puerto Varas, Chile, but it takes some liberties with the actual events.
 Haeger, a mother of two daughters, was married at the time to Jaime Anguita.
 When her body was found in the attic of her Puerto Varas home on August 10, 2010, it was first thought to be suicide, and then murder.
 Her husband was charged, along with an accomplice, but the husband was ultimately acquitted due to a lack of evidence.
 The accomplice was sentenced to ten years in prison.
 Rodrigo Fluxá, who authored a book titled Usted sabe quién: notas sobre el homicidio de Viviana Haeger about the investigation and trial, also collaborated on the series.